 Most trim levels with the V-6 have an auto stop-start system that shuts off the engine when you come to a stop, then restarts it smoothly when it's time to go again.
 The system includes a timer in the gauge cluster screen that keeps track of how long the engine has been off.
 I like how the stop-start system won't turn the engine off if you're pressing lightly on the brake pedal, as in stop-and-go traffic.

-With its EPA-estimated 20/26/22 mpg city/highway/combined on regular gas, our all-wheel-drive Highlander Limited's gas mileage estimates were the best of the four V-6-powered SUVs in the Three-Row SUV Challenge, though the difference between best and worst combined mpg was just 3 mpg.
-The all-wheel-drive Pilot was a close second to the Highlander with its 19/26/22 mpg estimate, followed by the front-drive Traverse's 18/27/21 mpg rating.
-The all-wheel-drive Atlas, meanwhile, is rated 17/23/19 mpg.
+With its EPA-estimated 20/26/22 mpg city/highway/combined fuel economy on regular gas, our all-wheel-drive Highlander Limited's gas mileage estimates were the best of the four V-6-powered SUVs in the Three-Row SUV Challenge, though the difference between best and worst combined mpg was just 3 mpg.
+The all-wheel-drive Pilot was a close second to the Highlander with its 19/26/22 mpg estimate, followed by the front-wheel-drive Traverse's 18/27/21 mpg rating.
+The all-wheel-drive Atlas, meanwhile, has an estimated fuel economy of 17/23/19 mpg.

 The cabin does have some elements that set it apart, including a wide device tray at the bottom of the dashboard that also includes a cord organizer.
 It's one of those things with obvious appeal considering how many people tote smartphones, but you won't see something like it in other three-row SUVs.
 The storage bin between the front seats is among the largest in the class, with enough room to hold a laptop or purse.